Nagendra1997/mesibo-documentation/translate.md

 ## Building the Translate Module

 ### 1. The C/C++ Source file
 The module name is `translate`.
-The C/C++ Source file is `translate.cpp`.
+The C/C++ Source file is `translate.c`.
 The header file `module.h` containing the definitions of all module related components is included in the C/C++ source as follows:
 ```cpp
 #include "module.h"
 ```